Need to talk? Call 1800 882 436.

 What are the different types of twins?

-There are two types of twins - fraternal twins and identical twins.
+There are different types of twins: fraternal twins and identical twins.

 Fraternal twins

-Fraternal twins are formed from the fertilisation of two eggs by two different sperm.
+Fraternal twins are formed when two eggs are fertilised by two different sperm.
 They are also known as 'dizygotic twins', or 'non-identical twins'.

 Identical twins

-Identical twins are formed from the splitting of one embryo.
+Identical twins are formed when one fertilised egg splits in two.
 They are also known as 'monozygotic twins'.

 There are different types of identical twins, depending on what they share in the womb.

-• Almost one third of identical twins have their own placenta, inner membrane, and outer membrane.
+• Almost 1 in every 3 pairs of identical twins have their own separate placenta, inner membrane and outer membrane.
 The medical term for these twins is ‘dichorionic diamniotic’ or DCDA twins.

-• Almost two-thirds of identical twins share the same placenta and chorion, but have their own amnion.
+• Almost 2 in every 3 pairs of identical twins share the same placenta and chorion but have their own amnion.
 These are ‘monochorionic diamniotic’ or MCDA twins.

-• The rest — only about 4% of identical twins — share everything, and are called ‘monochorionic monoamniotic’ (MCMA) twins.
+• Less commonly, only about 4 in 100 pairs of identical twins, share everything.
+They are called ‘monochorionic monoamniotic’ or MCMA twins.

 If you have triplets or more, the principles are similar.